JulianN9/After-the-End-Fan-Fork-Canadian-Flavour/README.txt

 Installation:
 Delete any old versions of this mod you have.
 Drag and place "After the End - Canadian Flavour" and its .mod file into mod folder
-at: documents/Paradox Interactive/Crusader Kings II/mod.
+at: .../documents/Paradox Interactive/Crusader Kings II/mod.

 DO NOT MERGE WITH BASE AFTER THE END.

 Features:
 Full featured confederationalism - coronations, crusades, and saints.
-Confederationalism is now a triarchy
+Confederationalism is now a autocephalous with various local heads.
 New Confederated heresy - the United Church
 Canadian renaissance - revitalise the post event candian culture, if the quebecois will let you.
 New unification bloodllines